uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

 Training Settings
 __________________

-Because this projects involves two repositories, the EasyReg and the Mermaid.
+Because this project involves two repositories, the EasyReg and the Mermaid.
-There are two json files needs to be set: ``cur_task_setting.json`` for EasyReg and  ``mermaid_nonp_settings.json`` for Mermaid.
+There are two json files needed to be set: ``cur_task_setting.json`` for EasyReg and  ``mermaid_nonp_settings.json`` for Mermaid.
-Here we would provide document on both json files and corresponding demos (can be found in **demo** directory).
+Here we would provide documents on both json files.
+The corresponding demos can be found in **demo** directory.

 Settings for EasyReg